Introduction

 Legal Principles:

-- Exact compliance with the clause is essential
+- Strict compliance with the terms of the break clause is required.

-Case Law: Marks and Spencer plc v BNP Paribas Securities Services Trust Company (Jersey) Ltd [2015] UKSC 72 highlighted the importance of precision in break clauses.
+In Marks and Spencer plc v BNP Paribas Securities Services Trust Company (Jersey) Ltd [2015] UKSC 72, the Supreme Court emphasized the necessity for precise compliance with break clause conditions, including timely notice and payment obligations.

 Forfeiture